akenall/Open-Contributorship-Badges/Build-and-Infrastructure.md

 ## Planning (20min)
 Where will the PaperBadger data live?
+Who will be the issuer?
 How to divide up the work?
-Who is the "issuer" owner?